Bella Hadid, Elle Fanning, and Marion Cotillard Lead the Pack at the 2017 Cannes Film Festival

-Bella Hadid in Alexandre Vauthier at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.
+Bella Hadid in Alexandre Vauthier and Bulgari at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.

 Jessica Chastain in Alexander McQueen at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.